Ballet at the barre

 Use your improved knowledge in other disciplines.

 What level is the course and do I need any particular skills?

-This class is suitable for both beginners and those with some experience.
-Complete beginners should join a general Classical Ballet class for beginners or discuss their level with the drama, dance and speech department.
+This class is suitable for those with some experience.
+Complete beginners should join Classical Ballet: beginners or discuss their level with the drama, dance and speech department.